-The Company's committed loans, both drawn and undrawn have grown significantly during the year.
+The Company's loans advanced have grown significantly during the year.
 This increase can be seen in the graph of lending shown in the Loans section of the Strategic Report.
 This growing demand is expected to continue during the coming year in the form of increased enquiries and applications for loans for church property projects.

-Non-Methodist (primarily Church of England) property loans now account for 56% of the total committed lending, demonstrating the success of the Board's ongoing marketing strategy.
-In the case of some larger loans approved, these have not yet been advanced, mainly as a result of external factors such as planning permission taking longer than was originally anticipated.
-Several such large loans are expected to be advanced during the first half of 2019.
+In the case of some larger applications approved, these have not yet been advanced, mainly as a result of external factors such as planning permission taking longer than was originally anticipated.
+Several such large commitments are expected to be advanced during the first half of 2020.